invictus-integration/docs-ifa/dashboard/containerAuthentication.md

 [Home](../README.md) | [Dashboard](dashboard.md) | [Container Authentication](containerAuthentication.md)

-# Azure Active Directory App Registration Setup
+# Container App Authentication - App Registration Setup

 ## Purpose

-This guide provides a quick setup for registering an Azure Active Directory (AAD) application.
+This guide provides a quick setup for registering an Azure Entra ID application.
 It includes creating a client secret, setting up API permissions, and preparing variables for pipeline use.
-This will allow for containers to authenticate the requests that are being received.
+This will allow the container apps to authenticate the requests that are received.

 ### 1. **Create an App Registration**
-1. In the [Azure portal](https://portal.azure.com), navigate to **Azure Active Directory** > **App registrations**.
+1. In the [Azure portal](https://portal.azure.com), navigate to **Microsoft Entra ID** > **App registrations**.
 2. Click on **New registration**.
 3. Fill in:
    - **Name**: Enter a meaningful name for your app.